 Allen Brothers Mortuary is a full service mortuary; whether you choose burial or cremation, our staff can personalize your choices for services.
-You may choose a service, with or without a visitation/viewing, in our chapel, at your church, or at the graveside.
+You may choose a service, with or without a visitation/viewing, in our chapel, at your church, synagogue or mosque, or at the graveside.

 The term "funeral" describes a service with the body present.
 This service, sometimes called a "traditional funeral", can be held whether the final disposition will be burial or cremation after the funeral.
 A funeral service can be held in our one of our chapels or at your church, synagogue or mosque.
 Clergy may, or may not, lead the service at either location, depending on your preference.
 Often, families offer the opportunity for relatives and friends to share memories of their loved one at some point during this service.

 The words "viewing," "visitation," and "wake" are generally synonymous terms for an informal gathering that precedes the funeral.
 Traditionally, it takes place the day before the funeral, but many families will hold same-day visitation and funeral services.
 Often, the deceased is embalmed and in an open casket, but the casket may be closed or not present at all, depending on your choice.
 This ceremony is an informal time for relatives, friends, and colleagues of the deceased to stop by and offer condolences to the family.
 A visitation typically lasts for several hours, allowing people to arrive, share a fond memory and kind words with the family, and depart as they wish.
 Flower arrangements that have been delivered to the chapel will be displayed during the visitation and again at the funeral or graveside service.